How to cope with stress without smoking – Strategies & tips

 At our Live Group Seminars we actually help smokers experience the illusion of stress relief while they’re at the seminar.
 We use real-time examples that enable attendees to actually feel & experience the illusions of nicotine addiction and nicotine withdrawal on their body.
 These are stunning, life-changing moments as smokers experience physically and mentally how they’ve been conned by the addiction.
 There are so many elements of Allen Carr’s Easyway method that can’t be replicated in a book — no matter how we try.

 Support Link: Anyone reading this piece, experiencing similar (or entirely different) issues with stopping smoking can obtain free of charge advice from us via the following link.
 To obtain that guidance select SUPPORT .
-You’ll then get to fill out a short questionnaire about your experience with the method — and based on that — a senior Allen Carr Faciltator will provide you with bespoke, detailed, free of charge advice on how to get the method to gel for you.
+You’ll then get to fill out a short questionnaire about your experience with the method — and based on that — a senior Allen Carr Therapist will provide you with bespoke, detailed, free of charge advice on how to get the method to gel for you.

-Well done for raising your concern Kathy — understanding that you’re not facing a future with a reduced capacity for handling stress is a great realization.
+Well done for raising your concern Kathy — understanding that you’re not facing a future with a reduced capacity for handling stress is a great realisation.
 I hope my words have set your mind at ease but am sure that in any event, the evidence of your own experience when you quit with Allen Carr’s Easyway will confirm to you that you’ll find it easier to relax, that you’ll feel less stressed (and better able to cope with stress when it occurs), and that you’re not missing out on anything by you become a happy non-smoker…quite the reverse.

 John at Allen Carr